Apollon77/ioBroker.diashow/README.md

 When source "Synology PhotoStation" is selected, the IP address or hostname and an username with password has to be configured.

-Attention: Pictures from all source, except Bing, are loaded on startup of the Adapter.
-After changes (Adding or Deleting) a restart of the adapter is required.
+Attention:  After changes (Adding or Deleting) a restart of the adapter is required.

 ### VIS-Widget
 The Widget can be found in category "diashow".